nationalarchives/dr2-ingest/terraform/README.md

 2. Update template file dr2-ingest/terraform/templates/iam_policy/ingest_step_function_policy.json.tpl with the same arn.

 ### Troubleshooting:

+1. if after running `terraform init`, you get
+`Error refreshing state: Unable to access object "terraform.state" in S3 bucket "{management_bucket}" operation error S3: HeadObject, https response error StatusCode: 403...` you need to `aws sso login...` login with your aws credentials for the management account

 1. If you get the message starting with `Failed to unlock state: failed to delete the lock file...`, ask the person in the `Who:` section (of the message) if it is alright to unlock the state, if it is, run `terraform force-unlock [ID]`.